Gianna-sfsu/Project3Festival/README.md

 ## Part 1: Project Overview

 ### Who
-Limitless Fest supports **neurodiversity and special needs awareness**.
-The event promotes inclusion and understanding for people with special needs or neurodiverse conditions, while celebrating their strengths and contributions to the community.
+**Limitless Fest** supports **neurodiversity and special needs awareness.** This event promotes inclusion and celebrates the unique strengths and contributions of individuals with special needs and neurodiverse conditions.

 ### What
-This project includes branding and promotional materials for Limitless Fest, including logo designs, color palettes, typography, mood boards, and event schedules.
-The branding aligns with the festival’s mission to create a welcoming and accessible space for all attendees.
+This project encompasses the branding and promotional materials for Limitless Fest.
+Deliverables include logo designs, color palettes, typography, mood boards, and event schedules, all aligned with the festival’s mission of accessibility and inclusivity.

 ### Why
-The festival raises awareness about the challenges faced by individuals with special needs, such as finding employment and fitting in socially.
-By fostering understanding and celebrating their unique abilities, Limitless Fest helps create an inclusive society where everyone feels valued.
-Proceeds support the Special Olympics, empowering athletes through sports, confidence-building, and community connection.
+The festival aims to:
+- Raise awareness of the challenges faced by individuals with special needs.
+- Foster inclusion and understanding.
+- Support the **Special Olympics** to empower athletes through sports, confidence-building, and community connection.

+Proceeds from the event will benefit programs like housing assistance and access to adaptive equipment for neurodiverse individuals.

 ### Where & When
-The festival will be held at an accessible outdoor park from May 8–10, featuring sensory-friendly areas, inclusive seating, and clear pathways.
+Limitless Fest will take place **May 8–10** at an accessible outdoor park, featuring:
+- Sensory-friendly areas.
+- Inclusive seating arrangements.
+- Clear, wheelchair-accessible pathways.

 ### How
-The project was designed using Figma to develop wireframes, branding guidelines, and promotional materials.
-Assets, such as logos, typography, and patterns, were tested for scalability across digital and physical platforms.
-The design process incorporated feedback and iterations to ensure clarity, accessibility, and alignment with the festival’s goals.
+This project was designed using tools like **Figma** and **Adobe XD** to create wireframes, branding guidelines, and promotional assets.
+All designs were rigorously tested for scalability and accessibility across digital and physical platforms.
+Feedback from peers and the instructor was incorporated to ensure clarity, alignment, and adherence to accessibility standards.

 ---

 ## Part 2: Supporting Documents and Links

 ### Project Statement
-Limitless Fest is an event that celebrates inclusivity, raises awareness about neurodiversity, and supports the Special Olympics.
-Through thoughtful branding and accessible design, the festival aims to unite the community in creating a space where everyone feels welcome and valued.
+**Limitless Fest** is a celebration of inclusivity and neurodiversity.
+By fostering understanding and connection, the festival aims to empower individuals and promote a society where everyone feels welcomed and valued.

 ### Technical Statement
-The branding for Limitless Fest employs a vibrant and approachable aesthetic, using a carefully curated color palette of muted greens, pinks, blues, and yellows to evoke joy and warmth.
-The primary typeface, **Sour Gummybear**, ensures playfulness and boldness for headlines, while **DM Serif Display** adds a refined touch for body text.
-Patterns and design elements were crafted for adaptability, ensuring a cohesive look across both print and digital mediums.
+The branding for Limitless Fest employs a vibrant, approachable aesthetic, featuring:
+- **Color Palette:** Muted greens, pinks, blues, and yellows to evoke joy and warmth.
+- **Typography:**
+  - **Sour Gummybear** (headlines) for a playful and bold touch.
+  - **DM Serif Display** (body text) for a refined and approachable look.
+- **Patterns:** Scalable, adaptable designs that maintain consistency across print and digital formats.

+The design process was iterative, incorporating feedback to achieve accessibility, clarity, and alignment with the festival’s values.

-### Acknowledgment
+### Acknowledgments
-This project was developed with the support of the instructor and peers who provided valuable feedback throughout the design process.
-Their insights contributed significantly to refining the final outcome.
+This project would not have been possible without the guidance of my instructor and the valuable feedback from peers.
+Their insights helped shape and refine the final deliverables.

 ---